minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

          For complete documentation on these variables, see :ref:`minio-server-envvar-external-identity-management-ad-ldap`

-      .. tab-item:: MinIO Console

-         MinIO supports specifying the AD/LDAP provider settings using the :ref:`MinIO Console <minio-console>`.
-         For distributed deployments, configuring AD/LDAP from the Console applies the configuration to all nodes in the deployment.

-	 .. include:: /includes/common-minio-external-auth.rst
-            :start-after: start-minio-ad-ldap-console-enable
-            :end-before: end-minio-ad-ldap-console-enable

    2) Restart the MinIO Deployment
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    You must restart the MinIO deployment to apply the configuration changes.

-   If you configured AD/LDAP from the MinIO Console, no additional action is required.
-   The MinIO Console automatically restarts the deployment after saving the new AD/LDAP configuration.

    For MinIO Client and environment variable configuration, use the :mc-cmd:`mc admin service restart` command to restart the deployment: